camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 </mapper>
 ```

-Note both the usage of a custom namespace (`cockpit.sample`) as well as the result mapping to the plugin provided class `org.camunda.bpm.cockpit.plugin.sample.db.ProcessInstanceCountDto`.
+Note both the usage of a custom namespace (`cockpit.sample`) as well as the result mapping to the plug-in provided class `org.camunda.bpm.cockpit.plugin.sample.db.ProcessInstanceCountDto`.

 We need to define the class to which the result is mapped: